jackhkmatthews/node-standup-parser/README.md

 A JavaScript class for parsing `standup.txt` files into JSON.

-This project was used as a learning tool for Behaviour Driven Development with Mocha and Chai (tests can be ran with `npm test`) and error handling.
+This project was used as a learning tool for Behaviour Driven Development with Mocha and Chai (tests can be ran with `npm test`), istanbul and logging.

 This class is used within other projects where SOON_ standup data is required.
 For example projects which generate SVGs (as seen above) based on SOON_'s daily standups.